learn-co-curriculum/css-selectors/README.md

 }
 ```

-Thi selects an element with matching id attribute name.
+This selects an element with matching id attribute name.
 This selector is indicated by the preceeding `#` hashtag symbol.

 ```html
 <div id="box">I'm a box</span>